MicrosoftDocs/SupportArticles-docs/support/sql/install/restore-missing-windows-installer-cache-files.md

 Any future update to the product such as a hotfix, a cumulative update, or a service pack setup, relies on the information in the files that are stored in the Windows Installer cache.
 Without this information, the new update cannot perform the required transformations.

 > [!WARNING]
-> The Installer cache directory *%windir%\installer* is automatically managed by Windows when applications install and update packages.
+> The Installer cache directory (*%windir%\installer*) is automatically managed by Windows when applications install and update packages.
 Manual intervention by users in this directory may result in variety of issues, including the problems described in this article.

 ## Resolution

 To resolve these problems, use one of the following procedures.

-### Use Repair Installation
+### Use repair installation

-Microsoft recommends that for SQL Server installations you first use the repair process that's described in the following articles to verify your current installation:
+For SQL Server installations, you first use the repair process that's described in the following articles to verify your current installation:

 - [How to: Repair a Failed SQL Server Installation](/sql/database-engine/install-windows/repair-a-failed-sql-server-installation)